Learn how switching to a cool roof can save you money and benefit the environment.

 If you are building a new home, you can decide during the planning phase what type of roof to install and whether it should be a cool roof.
 If you want to convert an existing roof into a cool roof, you have three basic options:

-- Coat the roof
+- Retrofit the roof with specialized heat-reflective material

 If your roof is in poor condition or near the end of its life, it is usually best to re-cover, replace, or retrofit the roof.